 If you choose to use the adjudication process:

-- You must notify the respondent your intention to apply for adjudication in writing within 20 business days (i.e., within 35 business days of issuing the payment claim).
-The Respondent has an opportunity to provide a payment schedule to you within 5 business days after receiving your notice.
+- You must notify the respondent of your intention to apply for adjudication in writing within 20 business days (i.e., within 35 business days of issuing the payment claim).
+The respondent has an opportunity to provide a payment schedule to you within 5 business days after receiving your notice.

-- If no response received, you may then make an application for adjudication.
+- If no response is received, you may then make an application for adjudication.